MUBs and SIC-POVMs of a spin-1 system from the Majorana approach

 \section{SICs of a spin-1 system}

-A SIC of a spin-1 system is a set of 9 (normalized) states such that the overlap between any pair of states is $1/4$.
-If two states are to be members of a SIC, their M-vectors must obey the equiangularity condition (\ref{equi}).
+A SIC of a spin-1 system is a set of nine (normalized) states with the property that the overlap of any two of them is $1/4$.
+If two states are members of a SIC, then their M-vectors must obey the equiangularity condition (\ref{equi}).
 Let us first try to identify two states of the same type (i.e., C,A or D) that are equiangular.
 Begin with the case of C-states.
-Putting $\vec{a_{1}} = \vec{a_{2}} =\vec{a}$ and $\vec{b_{1}} = \vec{b_{2}} =\vec{b}$ in (\ref{equi}) reduces it to $(\vec{a}\cdot\vec{b})\big[(\vec{a}\cdot\vec{b})+2\big] = 0$, whose only solution is $\vec{a}\cdot\vec{b} = 0$.
+Putting $\vec{a_{1}} = \vec{a_{2}} =\vec{a}$ and $\vec{b_{1}} = \vec{b_{2}} =\vec{b}$ in (\ref{equi}) gives $(\vec{a}\cdot\vec{b})\big[(\vec{a}\cdot\vec{b})+2\big] = 0$, whose only solution is $\vec{a}\cdot\vec{b} = 0$.
 This implies that two C-states are equiangular only if their axes are orthogonal.
-Three C-states whose axes are mutually orthogonal are also mutually equiangular, and it is clear that this is the maximum number of mutually equiangular C-states there can be.
-Note that these three C-states have a threefold axis of symmetry that is equally inclined to their M-vectors.\\
+Three C-states whose axes are mutually orthogonal are also mutually equiangular, and it is clear that this is the maximum number of mutually equiangular C-states that there can be.
+Note that this triad of C-states has a threefold axis of symmetry that is equally inclined to their M-vectors.\\